 Steve and I calculated that we fish between 10 and 20 days a year.
 That’s not as many as we would like.
 But we live with 10 million of our closest friends in the Chicago area.
 We both lived in the West before moving to Chicago, but now it takes a bit more thought and effort to get out on the rivers.

-If you are a newbie fly fisher and plan to fish only once or twice while on a summer vacation, you do not need waders.
+If you are a newbie fly fisher and plan to fish only once or twice while on a summer vacation, you do not need waders, unless you are fishing in an area with lots of ticks.
 I rarely wear waders in the summertime, except if I’m in rattlesnake country.
 I wear my wading boots and wading socks, or a pair of wading sandals, and dri-fit shorts or pants.

 If you fly fish fewer days a year than Steve and I do, then I would recommend a middle-of-the-road, workhorse brand of waders.